Applies To:Show Versions

 BIG-IQ Deployment Planning Overview

-Before you deploy a BIG-IQ solution
+Before you deploy BIG-IQ

 - Determine the deployment scenario that works best for your needs.

 - Create the interfaces, communications, and networks needed to support your deployment scenario

 - Configure your network (including switches and firewalls) to permit BIG-IQ network traffic to flow based on the deployment scenario you choose.

 - Assemble the passwords, IP addresses, and licensing information needed for the BIG-IQ cluster components.

 - BIG-IQ Centralized Management

 - In this mode, you can manage BIG-IP devices and all of their services (such as LTM, AFM, ASM, and so forth), from one location.
 BIG-IQ can manage up to 1000 (physical, virtual, or vCMP) BIG-IP devices In this mode, you have access to all BIG-IQ features.
 Using BIG-IQ helps you more efficiently manage your BIG-IP devices.
 That means you and your co-workers don't have to log in to individual BIG-IP systems to get your job done.
 Instead, you can discover, upgrade, deploy policy changes, manage licenses, and more, from just one place.
 From BIG-IQ, you can manage a variety of tasks from software updates to health monitoring, and traffic to security.
 And because permissions for users are role-based, you can limit access to just a few trusted administrators to minimize downtime and potential security issues.
 You can also allow users to view or edit only those BIG-IP objects that they need to do their job.
 This system personality requires a license.